Coquitlam history · 1959–1990 · Canada's first permanent road course

 The Westwood Racing Circuit, 1959–1990

 For thirty-two seasons, Coquitlam was a motorsport town.
 From its opening day on July 26, 1959 — estimated 20,000 spectators in attendance — until its final season in 1990, Westwood Motorsports Park was Canada's first permanent purpose-built road racing circuit.
 2.90 km, eight turns, carved into Eagle Mountain.
 The Carousel and its 15 degrees of banking.
 Clubhouse Corner.
 Valley Corner Curve.
 The Deer's Leap crest where cars could genuinely fly.
-Marshalls' Hairpin and its brakes-to-the-limit 180.
+Marshall's Hairpin and its brakes-to-the-limit 180.
 The track is gone.
-The corners survive in the street names of Westwood Plateau — Deer's Leap Place, Carousel Crescent, Paddock Drive, Firestone Place, Goodyear Park — and in the memory of an eleven-year-old kid named Craig who stood at the fence with his Dad watching IROC-Zs race and Richard Dean Anderson, the actor who played MacGyver, drive his white Honda Civic in club competition.
+The corners survive in the street names of Westwood Plateau — Deer's Leap Place, Carousel Court, Paddock Drive, Firestone Place, Goodyear Creek Park — and in the memory of an eleven-year-old kid named Craig who stood at the fence with his Dad watching IROC-Zs race and Richard Dean Anderson, the actor who played MacGyver, drive his white Honda Civic in club competition.

 Book the 20-minute Strategy Call → Get Your Home Evaluation